sylkweb/Farm-Together-DB/content/about.md

 description: About Farm Together DB
 ---
 # About
 I normally don't play casual games, so I was pretty astonished when I found myself glued to my tractor farming fields of black goji berries for hours on end with my girlfriend.
-It was probably around the 20-hour mark that I realized that I was addicted to Farm Together!
+It was probably around the 20-hour mark that I realized that I was helplessly addicted to Farm Together.

 As the hours of plowing, sowing, watering, and harvesting ticked by, I had a feeling that I was most likely not optimizing for profit... and the more I played, the less satisfied I felt.
 So down the developer rabbit hole I went.